Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 import { withLogsRecorder } from "polkadot-api/logs-provider"

-import { getWsProvider } from "polkadot-api/ws-provider"
+import { getWsProvider } from "polkadot-api/ws"

 const wsProvider = getWsProvider("wss://example.url")